 All Sturgeon County dog owners who reside in all multi-lot subdivisions and hamlets are required to obtain a dog license.
 2019 Dog Licences are available at a cost of $20.00 for neutered males and spayed females OR $30.00 for unneutered males and un-spayed females.

-Due to the change in 2016, you will not receive a new tag; you will simply renew your license.
+Due to the change in 2016, you will not receive a new tag; you will simply renew your licence.
 Call 780-939-4321 to purchase/renew your dog license with your credit card or visit County Centre and pay in-person.
-The dog license application form is available here: Dog License Form. or at Sturgeon County Centre.
+The dog licence application form is available here: Dog Licence Form. or at Sturgeon County Centre.

 Why does your dog need a license?

-The most important reason your dog should have a license is so that if he goes missing, you have a higher chance of being reunited.
-As long as the dog is licensed and is wearing his tag, he is identifiable.
+The most important reason your dog should have a licence is so that if he goes missing, you have a higher chance of being reunited.
+As long as the dog is licenced and is wearing his tag, he is identifiable.
 In addition, if you fail to license your dog, you could face an "unlicensed dog" fine ($100).